 We welcome applications from senior post-doctoral fellows or junior faculty who are interested in attending this year's meeting and pre-meeting workshop.
 Successful candidates will demonstrate scholarly achievements appropriate for career stage, have identified upcoming grant opportunities that they will pursue, and be prepared to work on their proposal at the workshop.
-If you wish to attend but do not have a PRS sponsor please contact the Secretary Treasurer's assistant by email at perinatalresearchsociety.org or firstname.lastname@example.org.
+If you wish to attend but do not have a PRS sponsor please contact PRS by email at firstname.lastname@example.org.

 A young investigator is defined as someone in postdoctoral training or who has completed postdoctoral training within the past seven years.
 Nominees will be expected to attend both the annual meeting and the workshop.

-If selected for an award, the Society will arrange and cover the registration costs of both the Pre-meeting Grant Writing Workshop and the Main Meeting.
+If selected for an award, the Society will arrange and cover the registration costs of both the pre-meeting Grant Writing Workshop and the Main Meeting.
 This includes the hotel room for four nights and all meals.
-The applicant and their institution are responsible for all travel to and from the venue.
+The applicant and their institution are responsible for all travels to and from the venue.